 Director, Beaulieu-Saucier Pharmacogenomics Center

-She obtained her BSc in Biology (1994) and a PhD (1999) for her work in genetics from McGill University.
-She did her post-doctoral studies in genetic epidemiology at Women's College Hospital and the University of Toronto.
-She worked at Xenon Pharmaceuticals at the head of the genetic statistics team in Montréal and in Vancouver from 2001 to 2004.
+Dr. Dubé graduated with BSc (1994) and PhD (1999) degrees from McGill University for her studies in genetics.
+She completed her post-doctoral studies in genetic epidemiology at University of Toronto.
+Before joining Université de Montréal and the Montreal Heart Institute in 2004, she worked at Xenon Pharmaceuticals, based in Vancouver, at the head of the genetic statistics team.

 2020-2027 Canada Research Chair in Precision Medicine Data Analysis – Tier 1

 2013 Distinction Award - Best scientist in clinical environment, Dept. of Medicine

 2012 Champion of Genetics, Canadian Gene Cure Foundation